Can’t decide which wine is right for you or need help with your order? Please call so we can help

 Soave is another of those wines which has earned itself a reputation for being a fairly ordinary, easy-drinking white wine but Soave wine is undergoing a bit of a revival - and when you taste a prime example like this from one of the best producers in the Classico region, it is easy to see why.

 The Soave Classico classification means that yields have been controlled and that there is more of a focus on quality than on quantity.
-Costeggiola is the name of the single vineyard from which the grapes in this wine have been manually picked; it is a prime hillside location with volcanic soil, two attributes that aid structure and complexity of flavours in a wine.
-Garganega is the main grape variety of the blend at 75% - it must be a minimum 70% for Classico DOP status - and where yields are controlled, it produces delicate, light-bodied wines; 25% Chardonnay is added to give a little weight and structure resulting in a medium to full-bodied wine.
+Costeggiola is the name of the single vineyard from which the grapes in this wine have been manually picked from vines up to 60 years old; it is a prime hillside location with volcanic soil, two attributes that aid structure and complexity of flavours in a wine.
+From this 2019 vintage the Costeggiola vineyard is officially one of Soave's Crus, meaning that it is one of the best vineyards based on its history, soils and climate.
+Garganega is the main grape variety of the blend at 85% - it must be a minimum 70% for Classico DOP status - and where yields are controlled, it produces delicate, light-bodied wines; 15% Chardonnay is added to give a little weight and structure resulting in a medium to full-bodied wine.

 This wine has a subtle but complex perfume of fully ripe fruits - apricots, white peach and pears - with a touch of honey and floral notes.
 And yet, despite these rich aromas, there is also minerality evident on the nose.
 Once you take a sip you will be struck by the silky texture and medium to full body of the wine.
 The apricot, pear and peach theme continues on the palate with citrus fruits, almonds and a warming touch of spice counter-balanced by the dry, crisp acidity.
 The fruity and mineral finish is very long.